nschlia/ffmpegfs/README.md

 Please note that the files must be on a web server because restrictions prevent most browsers from opening the files from disk.
 See **FIXING PROBLEMS** for details.

-Installation Instructions
+Installation instructions
 -------------------------

 * Please read the [INSTALL](INSTALL.md) file.

-Supported Linux Distributions
+Supported Linux distributions
 -----------------------------

 Tested with: